January @MCS graphic of snowy Yard, with January @MCS text

 Are you an entrepreneurial Harvard College student looking for a dynamic skill set and tool box to market yourself successfully as a creative leader or to launch a project?

 Apply to participate in a two-day winter session program led by Jim Augustine ’01, a media entrepreneur whose career has spanned theater, film, publishing, technology and business consulting.
-He is Founder & CEO of Real Right Good, Managing Director of MUSE-Sisters First Creator Economy Fund, Founder of the League of Live-Streaming Theaters (LOLST), Co-Founder of Assemble Stream Inc, Co-Founder of Broadway Beta Ventures, Co-Founder of the Zuckerberg Institute, former COO of Zuckerberg Media, and longtime Resident Artist at the OFA First-Year Arts Program.
+He is Founder & CEO of Real Right Good, Adviser to private equity firm Sciath Group and CEO of its forthcoming entertainment vertical company Empress.
+He is Founder of the League of Live-Streaming Theater (LOLST), Co-Founder of Assemble Stream Inc, Co-Founder of Broadway Beta Ventures, Co-Founder of the Zuckerberg Institute, former COO of Zuckerberg Media, and longtime Resident Artist at the OFA First-Year Arts Program.
+Jim began his career as an artist, working on Broadway’s Thoroughly Modern Millie and much more; but he quickly realized that creative control over his work meant learning the basics of business.
+Since then, Jim has dedicated his life to giving artists the same tools he needed to succeed.

 Leave empowered to make creative visions a reality on your unique path to success!